liamcryan/data-handyman/content/post/python-gmail2.md

 ###  Google Calendar

 Yes, Google Calendar, why not?
-I originally thought it would be cool to organize the sender's data in Google Sheets, but Google Calendar just sounds more fun and interactive.
+I originally thought about organizing the sender's data in Google Sheets, but Google Calendar just sounds more fun and interactive.
 I have never used the Google Calendar API, but I know there will be more set up.
 I also want the reminder to have some information such as: